 71% of individuals released from prison are rearrested within five years.

-Since our founding in 2015, we have reduced the reincarceration rate among our participants who have released from prison in St. Louis in the last three years by 56 percent.
+Since our founding in 2015, we have reduced the reincarceration rate by 56% among our participants who have released from prison in the last three years.
 We are the only program of our kind offering a holistic, integrated, and evidence-informed re-entry model.

 Americans impacted by mass incarceration